-Cheyenne County 4-H KAP Awards and Recognition
+Cheyenne County 4-H Project Report Awards/Recognition

-Cheyenne County Kansas Award Portfolio Judging (KAP)
+Cheyenne County Kansas Project Report Form Judging

-In October, 4-H members should complete and turn in to their club leader, a Kansas 4-H Award Portfolio for their age group for one or more projects in which they are enrolled.
+In October, 4-H members should complete and turn in to their club leader, a Project Report Form for their age group for one or more projects in which they are enrolled.

-County Project Award Pins-Members completing their KAP are eligible to compete for a county project award pin.
+County Project Award Pins-Members completing their KPRF are eligible to compete for a county project award pin.

-Top KAP (Sponsored by Farm Credit Association)-This award is given to the 4-H members who have the neatest appearing, complete, and best overall achievement based on their KAP applications.
-The top two Cheyenne County Kansas 4-H Award Portfolio Applications receive this recognition.
+Top KPRF (Sponsored by Farm Credit Association)-This award is given to the 4-H members who have the neatest appearing, complete, and best overall achievement based on their KPRF applications.
+The top Cheyenne County Kansas Project Report Form(s) receive this recognition.

-Senior KAP Recognition (National Congress)-One Senior KAP is awarded the top 4-H'ers record book in their respective project.
+Senior KPRF Recognition (National Congress)-One Senior KPRF is awarded the top 4-H members record book in their respective project.
 Winners in various projects are eligible to compete at the area and state levels.

-4-H member's age of 14 - 18 by January 1 of the current year (4-H age) will compete to go on to Area Screening.
-The Extension Office will contact county winners following County KAP Screening.
-4-H'ers who are eligible to compete in Area Screening may make corrections or changes recommended by the judges prior to the due date in early January.
+4-H member age of 14 - 18 as of December 31 of the New 4-H Year (4-H age) will go on to compete at Area Screening.
+The Extension Office will contact county winners following County KPRF Screening.
+4-H members who are eligible to compete in Area Screening may make corrections or changes recommended by the judges prior to the due date in early January.
+If you are 13 4-H age, pay close attention to your birthdate.
+You may need to complete a SR KPRF (Example: 13 now as of October 13, 2023, and you have a birthday on or before December 31, you must fill out a SR KPRF.)